 You know someone who knows someone who teaches their children at home and you’ve read a few articles on the topic, but it’s not something you’ve seriously thought about, is it?

-If not, here are 10 reasons you should consider home educating your children in 2017.
+If not, here are 10 reasons you should consider home educating your children.
 (Yes, it is legal and yes, you can do it!)

 - It is centred on your child’s learning pace: Home education allows parents to meet their children’s individual learning needs.
 Whether you spend extra time on concepts your child finds challenging or move ahead in areas that are more quickly understood, all learning happens at your child’s pace.